ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "i_ceckdomain_value" INSERT - Checks that in case the "domain_typeofvalue" field takes the value result_uri, the values of the "domain_min" and "domain_max" fields are null.
 - "u_ceckdomain_value" UPDATE - Checks that in case the "domain_typeofvalue" field takes the value result_uri, the values of the "domain_min" and "domain_max" fields are null.

-**OBSERVATION**
+**SENSOR**
-- "observationguid" - INSERT - Manages the creation of the GUID in INSERT
+- "sensorguid" - INSERT - Manages the creation of the GUID in INSERT
-- "observationguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
+- "sensorguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

-- "i_ceckvalidperiodobservation" INSERT - Checks that the result time is earlier than the valid time
-- "u_ceckvalidperiodobservation" UPDATE - Checks that the result time is earlier than the valid time
+**THING**
-- "i_controlresultvalue" INSERT - Checks that the value is within the Min and Max of the domain specified in the properties.
+- "thingguid" - INSERT - Manages the creation of the GUID in INSERT
-- "u_controlresultvalue" UPDATE - Checks that the value is within the Min and Max of the domain specified in the properties.
+- "thingguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
-- "i_check_result_value_uri" INSERT – Checks that only one of the fields "result_value" and "result_uri" is populated.
-- "u_check_result_value_uri" UPDATE - Checks that only one of the fields "result_value" and "result_uri" is populated.

 **PROCESS**
 - "processguid" - INSERT - Manages the creation of the GUID in INSERT
 - "processguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

-**UNITOFMEASURE**
+**DOCUMENTCITATION**
-- "uomguid" - INSERT - Manages the creation of the GUID in INSERT
+- "documentcitationguid" - INSERT - Manages the creation of the GUID in INSERT
-- "uomguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
+- "documentcitationguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

+**PROCESSPARAMETER**
+- "i_name" INSERT - Checks that only valid values from the CODELIST "ProcessParameterNameValue" are entered in the "name" field.
+- "u_name" UPDATE - Checks that only valid values from the CODELIST "ProcessParameterNameValue" are entered in the "name" field.

 **RELATEDPARTY**
 - "relatedpartyguid" - INSERT - Manages the creation of the GUID in INSERT
 - "relatedpartyguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
 - "i_role" INSERT - Checks that only valid values from the CODELIST "ResponsiblePartyRole" are entered in the "role" field.
 - "u_role" UPDATE - Checks that only valid values from the CODELIST "ResponsiblePartyRole" are entered in the "role" field.

-**PROCESSPARAMETER**
-- "i_name" INSERT - Checks that only valid values from the CODELIST "ProcessParameterNameValue" are entered in the "name" field.
-- "u_name" UPDATE - Checks that only valid values from the CODELIST "ProcessParameterNameValue" are entered in the "name" field.

-**DOCUMENTCITATION**
-- "documentcitationguid" - INSERT - Manages the creation of the GUID in INSERT
-- "documentcitationguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

-**DATASTREAMCOLLECTION**
-- "datastreamcollectionguid" - INSERT - Manages the creation of the GUID in INSERT
-- "datastreamcollectionguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
-- "i_ceckvalidphetimedatastreamcollection" INSERT - Checks that the "beginphenomenontime" field is earlier than the "endphenomenontime" field
-- "u_ceckvalidphetimedatastreamcollection" UPDATE - Checks that the "beginphenomenontime" field is earlier than the "endphenomenontime" field
-- "i_ceckvalidrestimedatastreamcollectionINSERT" - Checks that the "beginresulttime" field is earlier than the "endresulttime" field
-- "u_ceckvalidrestimedatastreamcollectionUPDATE" - Checks that the "beginresulttime" field is earlier than the "endresulttime" field

-**THING**
-- "thingguid" - INSERT - Manages the creation of the GUID in INSERT
-- "thingguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

-**SENSOR**
-- "sensorguid" - INSERT - Manages the creation of the GUID in INSERT
-- "sensorguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

-## PostGis version
-In the file "create_PostGis.sql," there is a draft of SQL code for defining a data model in PostgreSQL, which mirrors the INSPIRE Geopackage structure.